-Lauren was injured in 2013 at age 19 by a fluke diving accident.
-Having been a competitive swimmer since age six, she instinctively performed a racing type of dive, straight out & streamlined.
-Unfortunately, Lauren struck what we believe was the opposite side of the pool and fractured not one but 3 cervical vertebrae.
+Lauren was injured 3 weeks after her 19th birthday in an ironic diving accident.
+Having been a competitive swimmer since age six, she instinctively performed a racing type of dive; straight out & streamlined.
+Unfortunately, Lauren struck what we believe was the opposite side of the pool and fractured not one, but three cervical vertebrae.
 The middle one exploded into a burst fracture and further damaged her spinal column.

 She was diagnosed as an Asia A Complete C-5/6 Quadriplegic/Tetraplegia and was numb from her chest downward.
 This was the most severe classification and we were absolutely in shock and disbelief that she was never expected to walk again.